btoa() for Base64 encoding. These methods are part of the

 Buffer represents binary data in the form of a sequence of bytes.
 The

 Buffer object provides several methods to perform different encoding and decoding conversions.
 This includes to and from UTF-8, UCS2, Base64, ASCII, UTF-16, and even the HEX encoding scheme.

 Let us look at the below examples that explain how to use the

 Buffer object to perform Base64 encoding and decoding in a Node.js application.

-To convert a string into a Base64 encoded string, we need to first create a buffer from the given string by using the
+To convert a string into a Base64 encoded string, we first create a buffer from the given string using the

 Buffer.from() method.
 This method takes two parameters, a plain-text string, and the character encoding, and creates a buffer or binary data array for the given encoding.
 If no character encoding is specified, UTF-8 will be used as the default.